 Scientists have found new clues that may help explain the cause of early onset Alzheimer’s.
 By studying people with genetic mutations in the familial type of the disease, they have found a protein, amyloid beta, that forms clumps of plaques in the brain.
 If you have early onset Alzheimer’s and the genetic mutation, you make more of one type of that protein than people who don’t carry the mutation.

 The research may wind up giving doctors a marker they can check when evaluating your disease risk if you have that genetic mutation, young or old.

 In addition, a pair of new chemical analyses that can detect key Alzheimer’s molecules in human brain tissues after autopsy and in lab mice may eventually offer a useful way to identify new, effective drug treatments.
 The tests may also prove useful in identifying people at increased risk for the disease, the principal investigator has reported.

-Once diagnosed, you might be able to maintain mental function, control behavior, and slow disease progression with drugs that have had mixed results.
-Other therapies that could slow the progress of early onset Alzheimer’s include physical activity, cardiovascular and diabetes treatments, antioxidants, and cognitive training.
+Once diagnosed, your early onset Alzheimer's prognosis might be treatment to maintain mental function, control behavior, and slow disease progression with drugs that have had mixed results.

-Though hesitant in the past to face what’s happening to them, people who might have early onset Alzheimer’s are starting to seek medical help, said Lisa Genova, PhD, a neuroscientist who wrote the novel on which the movie was based.
+Though hesitant in the past to face what’s happening to them, people who might have early onset Alzheimer’s are starting to seek medical help, said Lisa Genova, PhD, a neuroscientist who wrote the novel on which “Still Alice” was based.